improbable-eng/go-httpwares/tags/DOC.md

 	// TagForCallMethod is a string naming the ctxtag identifying a "method" in a "service" for an http.Request (e.g. "login") TagForCallMethod = "http.call.method"

-	// TagForHandlerService is a string naming the ctxtag identifying a "service" grouping of http.Handlers (e.g. auth).
+	// TagForHandlerGroup is a string naming the ctxtag identifying a name of the grouping of http.Handlers (e.g. auth).
-	TagForHandlerService = "http.handler.service"
+	TagForHandlerGroup = "http.handler.group"
-	// TagForHandlerMethod is a string naming the ctxtag identifying a logical "method" of the http.Handler (e.g. exchange_token).
+	// TagForHandlerName is a string naming the ctxtag identifying a logical name for the http.Handler (e.g. exchange_token).
-	TagForHandlerMethod = "http.handler.method"
+	TagForHandlerName = "http.handler.name"
 )
 ```